The Questions People Ask a Whistlemaker

 You can play a tune as fresh as the moment or as old as the hills, carried through generations and weathered by time.

-W ith the mk Kelpie whistle, you can find your voice and create breathtakingly ethereal sounds that connect you to your real self, your culture, your family and your ancestors.
+W ith the mk Kelpie whistle, you can find your voice and create breathtakingly ethereal sounds that connect to, your culture, your family and your ancestors in an outer and inner journey of self discovery.
 Just as mountains, lakes and seas forever evolve over time by natural elements, the sound of the mk Kelpie whistle can span generations to create a spiritual legacy for you, your friends and family.

 The mythical Kelpie - infamous in Scottish folklore.
 Enshrined with myth, superstition, the Kelpie water spirit inhabits Scotland’s lochs and rivers as a shape-shifting creature that metamorphoses from human form into a powerful black horse with horns, dragging its victims into the watery depths.
 Many burns (rivers) and lochs (lakes) in Scotland are embedded with a Kelpie story, perhaps the most infamous of them immortalised in the children’s book ‘The Kelpie’s Pearls’ which is set in a burn by the banks of Loch Ness just a few hundred yards from the first mk workshop where the first mk whistle was designed and made .